justinrgarrard/world-of-naevis.net/docs/game_mastering/combat/mooks.md

 * **Shared Initiative**: Mooks form groups of three and share initiatives.
 You might consider assigning (rather rolling) initiatives such that no more than one group of mooks acts between player turns.

 * **Attacking**: All Mooks in a group target the same creature when attacking.
 Roll for each Mook (d20 + 0), then multiply the number of successes by 4 to get the damage.
-(Don't roll individual damage for Mooks).
+Don't roll individual damage for Mooks.

 * **Defending**: A successful hit incapacitates a Mook.
 A critical hit incapacitates two Mooks.
 Damaged groups will attempt to reform full groups by merging with other damaged groups.